 Cimetidine has minor antiandrogen effects expressed as reversible gynecomastia and, less commonly, erectile dysfunction with prolonged use.
 Mental status changes, diarrhea, rash, drug fever, myalgias, thrombocytopenia, and sinus bradycardia and hypotension after rapid IV administration have been reported with all H2 blockers, generally in < 1% of treated patients but more commonly in older patients.

 Cimetidine and, to a lesser extent, other H2 blockers interact with the P-450 microsomal enzyme system and may delay metabolism of other drugs eliminated through this system (eg, phenytoin, warfarin, theophylline, diazepam, lidocaine).

 These agents neutralize gastric acid and reduce pepsin activity (which diminishes as gastric pH rises to > 4.0).
 In addition, some antacids adsorb pepsin.
 Antacids may interfere with the absorption of other drugs (eg, tetracycline, digoxin, iron).

 Antacids relieve symptoms, promote ulcer healing, and reduce recurrence.
 They are relatively inexpensive but must be taken 5 to 7 times/day.
-The optimal antacid regimen for ulcer healing seems to be 15 to 30 mL of liquid or 2 to 4 tablets 1 h and 3 h after each meal and at bedtime.
-The total daily dosage of antacids should provide 200 to 400 mEq neutralizing capacity.
+The optimal antacid regimen for ulcer healing seems to be 15 to 30 mL of liquid or 2 to 4 tablets 1 and 3 hours after each meal and at bedtime.
+The total daily dosage of antacids should provide 200 to 400 mEq of neutralizing capacity.
 However, antacids have been superseded by acid-suppressive therapy in the treatment of peptic ulcer and are used only for short-term symptom relief.

 In general, there are 2 types of antacids: